 - To get rid of a particular snapshot, you need to use the sudo tmutil deletelocalsnapshots command and add the specific date.
 The typed result should look something like this: tmutil deletelocalsnapshots 2018-12-15-002010.

 - A “Delete local snapshot + (date)” message appears in the window to confirm the successful deletion.
 It’s worth mentioning that you need to repeat the steps for every snapshot you wish to delete.

 Expert Tip: To prevent local snapshots from occurring, execute sudo tmutil disablelocal command in Terminal.

 Overall, deleting Time Machine backups is pretty straightforward, and you shouldn’t hesitate to use Terminal commands.
 However, the safest method to remove Time Machine Backups is to use the actual app.
-If, for some reason, you find the ways to delete Time Machine backups difficult, there are third-party apps that streamline the entire process.
-For example, CleanMyMac X is a free tool that removes the Time Machine snapshots without Terminal.
+If for some reason, you find the ways to delete Time Machine backups difficult, there are third-party apps that streamline the entire process.

 We’ve included more answers to your questions about Time Machine in this section.

 If you’re tired of having to clean up your storage and get rid of old, useless, data, you can turn off the automatic backups.
 We have a full tutorial on the subject here, but it’s really easy.

 1. All you need to do is click on the Apple icon and click “System Preferences.”